 The Watch List For 2/14/13

 DANCING SWEETIES (1930) --- This 1930 Warners not-quite musical (but much dance) struck me as a forty-seven year jump on Saturday Night Fever and a disco craze with couples similarly competing for "tin cups."
-Dance was evidently taken as seriously by youth in the late 20's/early 30's as it would be again in the mid-to-late 70's, the only difference being music they swung to.
+Dance was evidently taken as seriously by youth in the late 20's/early 30's as it would be again in mid-to-late 70's, the only difference being music they swung to.
 For these Dancing Sweeties, club contests are a way of life and retreat from dullish work week.
-Grant Withers is a whiz on polished floors, not as much so elsewhere, while Sue Carol's an ebbing flapper who knows it's time to face realities off the jazz stand.
-Their marriage on impulse puts the two square in bulls-eye of domestic drags that make both regret loss of nightlife's freedom.
-Bigger worries laid in wait for couples as a Great Depression firmed grips, a topic movies, especially Warner ones, would confront more head-on within months of Dancing Sweeties (released 7-30).
-What's most engaging here, in the fun sense we look for in such oldies, is spins, taps, and turns by varied pairs doing long-gone dances like the "Hullabaloo," plus under-titles footwork you'd need three years with Arthur Murray to duplicate.
-That's the value of Dancing Sweeties, and reason plenty to check out Warner Archive's very nice DVD.
+Grant Withers is a whiz on polished floors, not as much so elsewhere, while Sue Carol's an ebbing flapper who knows it's time to face reality off the jazz stand.
+Their marriage on impulse puts the two in bulls-eye of domestic drag to make both regret loss of nightlife's freedom.
+Bigger worries laid in wait for couples as Great Depression firmed grip, a topic movies, especially Warner's, confronted head-on within months of Dancing Sweeties (released 7-30).
+What's most engaging here, in fun sense, is spins, taps, so on, by pairs doing long-gone dance like the "Hullabaloo," plus under-titles footwork we'd need three years of Arthur Murray to duplicate.
+There's the value of Dancing Sweeties, and basis to see Warner Archive's very nice DVD.

 SWEET AND LOWDOWN (1944) --- Another that was made for the moment, which in this case was 1944 and a peak of interest in swing and big bands.
 How's this to complement a significant other: You look like a book of red points (a sweet nothing whispered by Jack Oakie).
 Sweet and Lowdown also put me to Google search for the meaning of Tell It To Sweeny ("an expression of disbelief or skepticism").
 Should I begin using it and risk looking even more like someone misplaced in time?
 Sweet and Lowdown got through that narrow window of war years when a swing troupe could alone sustain a feature's length and make us care re attempted mutiny within Benny Goodman ranks.
 His was an affable presence, abetted by Fox folk Linda Darnell (approaching an end to her ingénue period), Lynn Bari, and reliable, if over-aging Oakie, as a hanger-on who longs to play trombone with the boys.
 For music mavens there's bounty, almost wall-to-wall, which helps.
 Disposable as Kleenex then, but valuable to us as record of fashion as to music, dress, and deportment circa '44 when Goodman and likes were all but gods off